Huegoxaga/notes/python/anaconda.md

 - A column of data is of type series.
 It has a 1-D list structure.
   - Dataframe is a container for multiple series.
 - [Click](https://pandas.pydata.org/docs/reference/index.html) to see the completed documentation for more details.
-- run `pip install pandas` to install it separately.
 - By default many method itself in `pandas` will not change the data it stores.
 A `inplace` parameter is required to set `True` to make it happen.
 This is great to run without `inplace` first to see if it gives expected results then add the parameter to confirm changes.

 ### Usage